gym-minsik/articles/flutter-lifecycle-cheat-sheet/README.md

     3. didUpdateWidget(oldWidget);

 **4. Dispose Phase**
-  - When:  Flutter Engine은 주기적으로 BuildOwner.inactiveElements에 들어있는 요소들을 dispose한다.
+  - When: The Flutter Engine periodically disposes of elements in BuildOwner.inactiveElements.
     ```
     WidgetsBinding.drawFrame
       -> BuildOwner.finalizeTree()